AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/work-with-group-objects/create-and-modify-a-groups-companies.md

 user-type: administrator
 product-area: system-administration;user-management
 navigation-topic: work-with-a-groups-objects
-title: Create and modify a group's companies
+title: Create and Modify a Group's Companies
 description: When you are viewing a group that you manage in the Groups area, you can view and work with companies associated with the group and any of its subgroups.
-author: Caroline
+author: Lisa
 feature: System Setup and Administration, People Teams and Groups
 role: Admin
 exl-id: 407f6631-ecc1-4ed8-bfec-6d726ae87a3d